Noise-Tolerant Learning for Audio-Visual Action Recognition: Method

 \subsection{Overall Framework}

-The motivation behind our method is that the inherent correlation between different modalities can aid in the rectification of noise.
-We achieve this by a novel noise-tolerant learning framework, which consists of two phase: noise-tolerant contrastive training phase and hybrid supervised training phase.
+The key to our method is to rectify the noise by the inherent correlation among modalities.
+To achieve this, we propose a novel noise-tolerant learning framework that consists of two phases, \ie{}, the noise-tolerant contrastive training phase, and the hybrid-supervised training phase.

-The noise-tolerant contrastive training phase is performed prior to the conventional supervised training, aiming to learn robust model parameters unaffected by the noisy labels.
-As illustrated in Figure \ref{fig:framework}, this phase is trained by the combination of two jointly learned contrastive loss: instance-level loss $(\mathcal{L}_{ins})$ and category-level contrastive loss $(\mathcal{L}_{cat})$.
-The instance-level loss is inspired by existing uni-modal contrastive framework SwAV \cite{swAV}.
-And we extended it to multi-modal situation by maximizing the consistency between modalities instead of data augmentation.
-Specifically, it clusters data from two different modalities simultaneously and leverage one modality’s cluster assignments as supervisory signal for other modality.
-However, there is an assumption that modalities among multi-modal data provide relevant semantic information.
-In practice, the existence of noisy correspondence makes such an assumption difficult to satisfy.
-Based on the observation shown in Figure \ref{fig_obv}, we address such limitation by designing a cross-modal noise estimation component that assign weights to adjust the consistency between different modalities in an instance.
-Since the noisy correspondence produced by the irrelevant modalities at the instance level, we propose a category-level contrastive loss as addition to further alleviate the interference of noisy correspondence.
-Specifically, for each modality, we first obtain the category representations by mapping features to the prototype vectors.
-Then, we embrace a common semantic autoencoder with tied weights to reconstruct the category representations, which can force the category representations to be closer in semantics and filter noisy information from original features.
+Specifically, we first perform the noise-tolerant contrastive training phase to make the model immune to the potential noisy-labeled data.
+As illustrated in Fig. \ref{fig:framework}, this phase is trained by combining two joint contrastive losses in instance-level, \ie{}, $\mathcal{L}_{ins}$ and category-level, \ie{}, $\mathcal{L}_{cat}$.
+The instance-level loss is inspired by SwAV \cite{swAV}, which is a powerful uni-modal contrastive learning approach.
+We extended it to the multi-modal scenario that maximizes the consistency between modalities instead of data augmentation.
+Specifically, we cluster data from two different modalities simultaneously and leverage one modality’s cluster assignments as a supervisory signal to guide the other modality.
+However, there is an assumption that modalities among multi-modal data can provide relevant semantic information.
+As we have discussed, the existence of noisy correspondence makes such an assumption difficult to satisfy.
+Based on the observation shown in Fig. \ref{fig_obv}, we address such limitation by designing a cross-modal noise estimation component that assign weights to adjust the consistency between distinct modalities in an instance.
+Since the noisy correspondence is produced by the irrelevant modalities in the instance, we further propose a category-level contrastive loss to mitigate its interference.
+For each modality, we first compute the category representations by mapping features to the prototype vectors.
+Then, we employ a shared autoencoder with tied weights to reconstruct the category representations, which can not only encourage the category representations to be closer in semantics but also filter the noisy information.